RaphaelPoncet/2016-macs2-projet-hpc/README.md

     ![Pressure at final time](./images/radial_homogeneous.png)

-* `marmousi.json` : propagation of a gaussian bump in the original Marmousi model that mimics a geologically realistic velocity model of the earth subsurface

 * `marmousi2.json` : propagation of a gaussian bump in the Marmousi 2
   velocity model (an extension of the original Marmousi model)

     ![Marmousi 2 pressure snapshot](./images/marmousi2.png)

     The above image represent a snapshot of pressure waves propagating through the model.
 Below, we repesent a *shot gather*, e.g. the